 Whether you're charged VAT or GST on your Pinterest ad purchases will depend on your country of residence.

-If your business is established in Ireland, we'll add VAT at the applicable Irish rate to the costs of your purchases of Promoted Pins.
+If your business is established in Ireland, we'll add VAT at the applicable Irish rate to the costs of your purchase of ads.
 The sale is therefore deemed to take place in Ireland for VAT purposes.

-If you’re VAT 13b/56b exempt, please check the box in the “Tax information” section and provide your exemption number.
-You will not be charged VAT.
+If your business is VAT 13b/56b exempt, please check the box in the “Tax information” section and provide your exemption number.
+You won't be charged VAT.

-If your business is established in another EU Member State (outside of Ireland), Irish VAT will not be charged on your purchase of Promoted Pins.
-The sale is deemed to take place outside of Ireland for VAT purposes.
+If your business is established in another EU Member State (outside of Ireland), Irish VAT will not be charged on your purchase of ads as the sale is deemed to take place outside of Ireland for VAT purposes.
 However, you’ll be required to provide your VAT ID and to self-account for VAT on the supply of our service at the rate applicable in your EU member state (in accordance with Article 44 and 196 of the Council Directive).

-If your business is established outside of the EU, Irish VAT will not be charged on your purchase of Promoted Pins.
-The sale is deemed to take place outside of Ireland for VAT purposes.
+If your business is established outside of the EU, Irish VAT will not be charged on your purchase of ads as the sale is deemed to take place outside of Ireland for VAT purposes.
 However, you’ll be required to provide your VAT or GST ID, and you may be required to self-account for VAT on the supply of our service at the rate applicable in your country.
 Please check with your local tax authority.

-You can update your VAT ID in your business settings.
+You can update your VAT ID or GST ID in your business settings.

 A common mistake is to enter a tax number instead of a VAT registration number.
 EU VAT registration numbers start with a country-specific ID, followed by a maximum of 12 characters (numbers or letters).
 Visit the European Commission's website if you'd like to confirm your EU VAT registration number.

 Australian businesses should enter their ABN (Australian Business Number), a unique 11 digit identifier.